-If your GP thinks you might be affected, they should refer you to the child and adolescent mental health service (CAMHS) or a specialist psychiatrist.
+If your GP thinks you might be affected, they should refer you to Child and Adolescent Mental Health Services (CAMHS) or a specialist psychiatrist.

 Treating bipolar disorder

-Once your mood swings are under control, you could also benefit from Cognitive Behavioural Therapy (CBT) to help you to understand your thoughts and behavior and to help you think of things differently.
+Once your mood swings are under control, you could also benefit from cognitive behavioural therapy (CBT) to help you understand your thoughts and behaviour better, and help you think of things differently.